Vladimir-hub12/MyTasks/README.md

    This application is part of my course **Programming in Java for Beginners**.\
    Any feedback or suggestions for improvement are welcome.

+   For now, I am still working on the application; it will be up and running soon, I hope.